 b.
 Make Risk Decisions.
 A key element in the process of making a risk decision is determining whether accepting the risk is justified or, conversely, is unnecessary.
 The decision-maker must compare and balance the risk against mission expectations, then decide if the controls are sufficient and acceptable and whether to accept the resulting residual risk.
 If the risk is determined unnecessary, the decision-maker directs the development of additional controls or alternative controls; as another option, he can modify, change, or reject the selected COA for the operation.

 Implementing controls is the most important part of the risk management process.
 It is the chain of command's contribution to the safety of the unit.
 Implementing controls includes coordination and communication with appropriate superior, adjacent, and subordinate units and with individuals executing the mission.
-The commander must ensure that specific controls are integrated into OPLANs, OPORDs, SOPs, and rehearsals.
+The company commander or platoon must ensure that specific controls are integrated into orders, SOPs, and rehearsals.
 The critical check for this step is to ensure that controls are converted into clear, simple execution orders understood by all levels.
 If the leaders have conducted a thoughtful risk assessment, the controls will be easy to implement, enforce, and follow.
 Examples of risk management controls include the following:

 During mission execution, leaders must ensure their subordinates properly understand and execute risk management controls.
 Leaders must continuously evaluate the unit's effectiveness in managing risks to gain insight into areas that need improvement.

 a.
 Supervision.
 Leadership and unit discipline are the keys to ensuring implementation of effective risk management controls.
 All leaders are responsible for supervising mission rehearsals and execution to ensure standards and controls are enforced.
 In particular, NCOs must enforce established safety policies as well as controls developed for a specific operation or task.
-Techniques include spot checks, inspections, situation reports (SITREPs), confirmation briefs, and supervision.
+Techniques include spot checks, inspections, SITREPs, confirmation briefs, and supervision.
 During mission execution, leaders must continuously monitor risk management controls to determine whether they are effective and to modify them as necessary.
 Leaders must also anticipate, identify, and assess new hazards.
 They ensure that imminent danger issues are addressed on the spot and that ongoing planning and execution reflect changes in hazard conditions.

 b.
 Evaluation.
-Whenever possible, the risk management process should also include an after-action review to assess unit performance in identifying risks and preventing hazardous situations.
+Whenever possible, the risk management process should also include an after-action review (AAR) to assess unit performance in identifying risks and preventing hazardous situations.
 Leaders should then incorporate lessons learned from the process into unit SOPs and plans for future missions.

 d.
 Leader Responsibility.
 For the commander, his subordinate leaders, and individual soldiers alike, responsibilities in managing risk include the following: